Workflow Orchestration โ

 | Driver compliance status in UI | XState | compliant โ warning โ violation โ acknowledged |

-3. "Pre-Trip Logistics" Coordinator โ
+3. "Pre-Departure Logistics" Coordinator โ

 Problem: 48 hours before a multi-bus tour, passengers need reminders and drivers need manifests.